-An information retrieval system uses phrases to index, retrieve, organize and describe documents.
+An information retrieval system uses phrases to index, retrieve, organize, and describe documents.
 Phrases are identified that predict the presence of other phrases in documents.
-Documents are the indexed according to their included phrases.
+Documents are then indexed according to their included phrases.
 Related phrases and phrase extensions are also identified.
 Phrases in a query are identified and used to retrieve and rank documents.
 Phrases are also used to cluster documents in the search results, create document descriptions, and eliminate duplicate documents from the search results, and from the index.

-I wrote a post around a year ago, focusing upon phrase-based indexing, Are You Using Google Phrase-Based Indexing?, which covers a patent that tells us how Google’s inverted index has been updated to include phrases – which would be a very expensive undertaking, but would make the method in this updated first patent on phrase-based indexing work much more effectively.
+I wrote a post around a year ago, focusing upon phrase-based indexing, Are You Using Google Phrase-Based Indexing?, which covers a patent that tells us how Google’s inverted index has been updated to include phrases – which would be a very expensive undertaking but would make the method in this updated first patent on phrase-based indexing work much more effectively.

 I also wrote one in 2016 called Thematic Modeling Using Related Words in Documents and Anchor Text.
-It tells us about how pages may be boosted in search results based upon the use of body hits (related phrases in the text of pages) and anchor hits (related phrases used as anchor text pointed from a page that related phrase have been generated for.)
-With rankings defined in more detail in this first phased-based indexing patent, we may see updates to other patents about phrase-based indexing as well.
+It tells us about how pages may be boosted in search results based upon the use of body hits (related phrases in the text of pages) and anchor hits (related phrases used as anchor text pointed from a page that related phrases have been generated for.)
+With rankings defined in more detail in this first phase-based indexing patent, we may see updates to other patents about phrase-based indexing as well.

 Does phrase-based indexing look intriguing enough for you to test and research more?